 Monday, September 16, 2013 - Saturday, August 2, 2014

-While I first watched Smokey and the Bandit in 2011, and first encountered the songs then, the major memories I have for these songs comes from late 2013.
-For those of you haven't seen it, the premise of the film is rather simple: Coors beer was unlicensed for sale east of Texas in the late 1970s, and as a result, transporting it across state lines for commercial reasons was considered bootlegging.
+For those of you who haven't seen Smokey and the Bandit, here's a quick overview.
+The premise of the film is rather simple: due to the inability for it to be properly refrigerated in transport at the time, Coors beer was unlicensed for sale east of Texas in the late 1970s.
+As a result, transporting it across state lines for commercial reasons was considered bootlegging.
 As the result of an $80,000 bet, the titular Bandit runs blocker for his friend Snowman's truck to distract law enforcement from the illegal shipment.
-They have to get from Atlanta to Texarkana and back in fewer than 28 hours to get the money.
-If you haven't seen it, I can't recommend it enough.
+They have to make a roundtrip between Atlanta and Texarkana in fewer than 28 hours to get the money.
+I highly recommend it if you haven't seen it.

+This has been my favorite song since the moment I heard it, a title it has never lost.
 On the night of July 2, 2014, Wyatt and I were working on the tenth NosLabs on the NosPack server.
 I remember I'd often sit back and listen to the entirety of the Selected Works 1972 - 1999 album, and I remember grooving to it in-game as I played it, dancing in the pink/orange hall next to the lounge.
+I also began to collect records in 2014, and this record was the second one that I spent months hunting down until I found it in January 2015.